Adoptions With Love Blog

 The news around Florida’s abortion laws, and abortion laws across the United States, is evolving daily.
 If you have any questions about the latest abortion law information, please do not hesitate to call Adoptions With Love.

-If you are facing an unplanned pregnancy in Florida, you may have many questions surrounding the abortion laws in Florida 2022, and what it will mean for you.
+If you are facing an unplanned pregnancy in Florida, you may have many questions surrounding the abortion laws in Florida, and what it will mean for you.
 The first thing to know is that you still have options.
 Read on, as we break down what the new Florida abortion law covers, what it means for expectant mothers and medical providers, and the many options available to women residing in Florida today.

 The New Florida Abortion Law & How it Works

-On Thursday, April 14, Florida Governor Ron DeSantis signed the state’s most restrictive abortion regulations since abortion became a constitutional right in 1973.
+On Thursday, April 13, 2023, Florida Governor Ron DeSantis signed the state’s most restrictive abortion regulations since abortion became a constitutional right in 1973.

 Is Abortion Still an Option in Florida?

-There are still three, basic choices for women facing an unplanned pregnancy in Florida: abortion, adoption, or parenthood.
+Maybe.
+For some, there are still three, basic choices for women facing an unplanned pregnancy in Florida: abortion, adoption, or parenthood.

 Adoption is Still an Option in Florida